 What, then, makes a theory scientific?
-The reliance on data gathered by scientific methods?
+Reliance on data gathered by scientific methods?
 The investigation and explanation of physical processes in terms of cause and effect?
 We don’t have to produce a definitive answer, but one characteristic a scientific theory must have is the capability of being falsified.
 The crux of the matter is not whether there is evidence which the theory satisfies – other theories may be able to do the same – but whether evidence exists which contradicts the theory.

 Thus far, because they are falsifiable, Darwinian evolutionism and biblical creationism both have the characteristics of a scientific theory.

 But both have been falsified, notwithstanding that they continue to be advocated as vigorously as ever.
 Adherents promote them for all they are worth despite their having failed as scientific theories.
 Both beliefs – as each party indeed says of the other – function as myth, satisfying the basic questions about where life came from and where it is going, and determining how reality is perceived.
 They provide the rules which govern the interpretation of everything else.
-As they go to the core of one’s being, they are immune from investigation and generate only taboos.
+Going to the core of one’s being, they are immune from investigation and generate only taboos.

-If the two doctrines are both wrong, there must be a third possibility, as succeeding parts of this website argue.
+If the two doctrines are both wrong, there must be a third possibility, as argued by this website.
 The following summaries show just how comprehensively current theories have been falsified.